marek-carlisle/chatspace-solo-project/README.md

 ## Testing Routes with Postman

-If you want to use Postman with this repo, you will need to set up requests in Postman to register a user and login a user at a minimum.
-Then you'll need to add the `localhost` cookie to each request _after_ logging in.
+1. Start the server - `npm run server`

-You can [Import the sample routes JSON file](./PostmanPrimeSoloRoutes.json) by clicking Import in Passport.
+2. [Import the sample routes JSON file](./PostmanPrimeSoloRoutes.json) by clicking `Import` in Passport.
 Select the file.

-This will create a Collection in Postman named 'Prime Solo Routes.'
-It has three routes defined to get you started:
+3. Click `Collections` and `Send` the following three calls in order:

-- `POST /api/user/register` registers a new user, see body to change username/password
+    1. `POST /api/user/register` registers a new user, see body to change username/password
-- `POST /api/user/login` will login a user, see body to change username/password
+    2. `POST /api/user/login` will login a user, see body to change username/password
-- `GET /api/user` will get user information, be default it's not very much
+    3. `GET /api/user` will get user information, by default it's not very much

 ## Production Build